VicWares/pi4j-telegraph/README.md

   artifacts in the `target` folder.
 Specifically all dependency modules (JARs) and a simple `run.sh` bash script will be located in the `target/distribution` folder.
 These are all the required files needed to distribute (copy) to your Raspberry Pi to run this project.
+If you are using the native bindings running locally on the Raspberry Pi, then you make have to run the program using `sudo` to gain the necessary access permissions to the hardware I/O.

   Alternatively, you can use one of the following commands to launch this program from the folder where you copied all the distribution files on the Raspberry Pi:

-  - `java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.Telegraph`
+  - `sudo java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.Telegraph`
-  - `java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingAnnotatedDI`
+  - `sudo java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingAnnotatedDI`
-  - `java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingProperties`
+  - `sudo java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingProperties`
-  - `java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingAutoInjection`
+  - `sudo java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingAutoInjection`
-  - `java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingAnnotatedAI`
+  - `sudo java --module-path . --module com.pi4j.demo.telegraph/com.pi4j.demo.telegraph.TelegraphUsingAnnotatedAI`

 ## WIRING DIAGRAM